-Contact an EDR coordinator to file a formal complaint.
-The Complaint must be filed within 180 days of the alleged violation or the discovery of the violation.
+Contact an EDRC or alternate to file a formal complaint.
+The complaint must be filed within 180 days of the alleged violation or the discovery of the violation.
 This formal process includes:

 - Appointment of Presiding Judicial Officer

 - An investigation and/or hearing if appropriate

 - Written decision

 - Appeal rights